UdeS-GRO/S4H2019-ROS-sensor-head/Hardware/README.md

 Extruder temp: 195-205 degC
 Infill : 10 to 60 % Diamond infill

-4 - Assembly the Z
+4 - Assembly the Z module
+Take the Z motor, fix the adapter_gear on the motor with 4 sc

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4MTYxNzg4MzYsMTkyMTkzNDQ0NywtNT
-U0MDY0NjA2LC0zNDU2NDMzNDQsMTEyMDA1NTk5XX0=
+eyJoaXN0b3J5IjpbLTMxMDUyMDI5LDE5MjE5MzQ0NDcsLTU1ND
+A2NDYwNiwtMzQ1NjQzMzQ0LDExMjAwNTU5OV19
 -->